coyotespike/coyotespike.github.io/_posts/2016-08-23-HumanandMachineLearning.md

 tools such as Anki or [Memrise](https://www.memrise.com/).

 Metalearning has some core similarities across fields, but also some differences.
-For instances, in my experience spaced-repetition software works brilliantly for chemistry concepts or language vocabulary, but not so well for mathematics!
-For mathematics, a steady, clear-sighted deep dive into every single concept that supports the main chunked concept works better.
+For instance, in my experience, spaced-repetition software like Anki works brilliantly for chemistry concepts or language vocabulary, but not so well for mathematics!
+For mathematics, a steady deep dive into every single concept that supports the main chunked concept works better.

-# Dreaming of Electric Sheep<a id="orgheadline2"></a>
+## Dreaming of Electric Sheep<a id="orgheadline2"></a>

 Suppose you're interested in data science.
 And why not?
 Programming lets us do more than ever before, statistics helps us view the world in exciting and more